apacheignite/documentation/streaming-cep/kafka-streamer.md

   ]
 }
 [/block]

+[block:api-header]
+{
+  "type": "basic",
-## Streaming data with Ignite Kafka Streamer Module
+  "title": "Streaming data with Ignite Kafka Streamer Module" }
+[/block]
 If you are using Maven to manage dependencies of your project, first of all you will have to add Kafka Streamer module dependency like this (replace '${ignite.version}' with actual Ignite version you are interested in):
 [block:code]
 {